Dog Guard of Valparaiso, Indiana

 However, giving your dog freedom can have negative aspects.
 A lot of dog owners let their dogs roam around outdoors by themselves, but they don’t realize how dangerous this can be.
 Even if you allow your dog to roam in your own backyard, dangers lurk all around the area.
 If you’re unsure of whether your dog is truly safe, you might consider purchasing a wireless pet fence.

 Here at Dog Guard, we offer the latest technology in out-of-sight fencing for dogs.
-When you purchase our underground fence, Indiana-based professional installers come to your home and place wiring around the perimeter of your yard.
+When you purchase our hidden fence, Indiana-based professional installers come to your home and place wiring around the perimeter of your yard underground.
 This wire is connected via a radio signal to a receiver collar worn by your dog when it is outside.
 This collar will offer a stimulation to your dog whenever it gets near the boundaries of the wireless dog fence.
 Before official activation occurs for the electric fence, IN dog owners should walk their dog on a leash around the perimeter of the yard to get them used to the fence.
 Then, you can properly rely on the collar to keep your dog from approaching the boundaries too closely.
-Another great aspect of the electric fence: IN pet owners won’t have to worry about harming their dogs with the collar.
+Another great aspect of the hidden fence: IN pet owners won’t have to worry about harming their dogs with the collar.
 Our receiving collar is harmless to your pet and will only emit a proper stimulation level to keep your dog away from the boundaries.

 When choosing to buy our hidden fence, IN dog owners will appreciate the ease of installation.
 Most might initially think to build or install their own above-ground fence, but this is costly and not as effective, as dogs tend to enjoy digging holes underneath fences.
-With our out-of-sight fence, Indiana owners can save money and make their dogs happy, and they don’t even have to install anything: Our technicians will do it for you.
+With our wireless dog fence, Indiana owners can save money and make their dogs happy, and they don’t even have to install anything: Our technicians will do it for you.